kaste/SublimeLinter-addon-toggler/README.md

 # Hi!

 This is an addon for SublimeLinter.
+It makes enabling/disabling registered linters better.

+First it adds a hook against Package Control.
+So, when you disable a package using Package Control it actually unregisters this linter immediately.
+No need to restart anymore.
+This kind of disabling is *persistent*.

-It adds a command to quickly enable/disable registered linters.
+Second, it adds a command to quickly enable/disable registered linters.
 Disabling a linter here is *global*, although the menu only shows linters that would work for the current view (to make the list shorter).
+This kind of disabling is only *in memory*.

-So the command is called `sublime_linter_addon_toggle_linters` and it takes no arguments.
+The new command is called `sublime_linter_addon_toggle_linters` and it takes no arguments.

 Bind it to a key e.g.